Zero Waste Plan: A Beginner’s Guide To Zero Waste

 We own a tiffin but often end up grabbing one of our old plastic containers so if you already have a ton of these, you don’t need to invest further.

-Again, you are likely to already have one of these but if you don’t, here are some good stainless steel water bottles:
+Again, you are likely to already have one of these but if you don’t, here is a good stainless steel bottle from an ethical brand.

 We have both because they’re good for different purposes but we end up using our flasks 90% of the time.
 One massive perk we’ve discovered with the flasks is cost saving… in Australia, coffee is expensive and we save a lot by making it at home and keeping it warm in our flask for longer!